Black Narcissus

 1947, directed by Michael Powell & Emeric Pressburger

-Black Narcissus is a story of failure, which makes it relatively uncommon.
-It’s all the more unusual because the failures are nuns, and their leader Sister Clodagh is sympathetic and virtuous, the kind of movie character who usually triumphs over adversity.
-Films about doomed exploits are not unheard of, but how many of them end with the strange exhilaration that accompanies the sisters’ exit from Mopu Palace?
+Black Narcissus is a story of failure.
+That’s nothing too unusual, but the failures here are nuns, led by the sympathetic and virtuous Sister Clodagh, the kind of movie character who usually triumphs over adversity.
+How many films about doomed exploits end with the strange exhilaration that accompanies the sisters’ exit from Mopu Palace?
 Black Narcissus does not play by the usual rules.

 From the nuns’ perspective, things get worse and worse.
 Sister Ruth leaves the order, gets rejected by Mr. Dean, tries to push Sister Clodagh off the cliff, and plummets to her death in the struggle.
 Sister Philippa loses focus and plants flowers where the vegetables should go, leaving the convent short on food.
 Sister Blanche (a.k.a.
 Sister Honey) unwisely gives castor oil to a sick baby, bringing blame on the nuns when the baby dies, so that nobody comes to their school or hospital anymore.
 Sister Clodagh gets distracted by memories of a past heartbreak.
 Only Sister Briony keeps her head, but it’s no use… the nuns cannot possibly carry on their mission.